Information for Provisional Students

 What should I do in the Provisional course?

 Have fun, work hard, and consult your instructor and advisor.
 If you want more information about what you should focus on during the course, check your advisor.

 How do I earn degree status?

 By making an A- or higher in the Provisional course.
 Your course instructor will know your status, and she/he will keep in touch with your advisor and the program as you progress.
 All will monitor your work in the course, especially your writing.
 Your final grade will be based on your performance in the course and whether we think you are ready to move ahead.

-Sure.
-You can hold a spot in a course while you await a final decision on MA or Graduate Certificate status.
-The course schedule for the next term is released months before the current term ends, so you can register and ask the Registration staff to hold your paperwork pending your completion of the Provisional course.
+Can I hold a spot in a course while I’m awaiting my final course grade?
+Yes.
+The course schedule for the next term is released months before the current term ends, so you can register and ask the Registration staff to hold your paperwork course pending your completion of the provisional course.
 We urge students to register early because our courses often fill up.
-If you don’t reach MA or Certificate status, any tuition payment will be returned in full.
-For more info about registering, email email@example.com
+If you don’t reach degree status, any tuition payment will be returned in full.
+For more info about registering, email firstname.lastname@example.org

 Yes.
 Any course you pass will be made part of your permanent graduate transcript at Hopkins.
-In fact, even if you don’t earn degree or certificate status by making an A- or above, you will always have full Hopkins graduate credit for any course completed with a passing grade.
+Even if you don’t earn degree or certificate status by making an A- or above, you will always have Hopkins credit for any course completed with a passing grade.

-For more information, contact your faculty advisor or Program Coordinator.
+For more information, contact your faculty advisor or program director, assistant director, or coordinator.

 - Information for Provisional Students